UNIVERSITY OF WISCONSIN River Falls

 Bylaws Committee: Annually reviews CSAC bylaws and proposes changes to CSAC as necessary.
 At least one member from the past year's committee will serve the following year also.

 Elections Committee: This committee is charged by the Council Chair each February.
-It is composed of three classified staff members: One past CSAC chair, one past Elections Committee member and one current CSAC member not seeking re-election.
+It is composed of three Classified Staff members: One past CSAC chair, one past Elections Committee member and one current CSAC member not seeking e-election.
 CSAC Chair will name the Chair (or co-chairs) of the Election Committee.
 This person will be the convener of the Election committee.
 They will report directly to CSAC Chair.
 The Chair (or co-chairs) of this committee will submit election results at the May CSAC meeting.
 The Council will approve the election results at their May meeting.
 New members will be invited to attend the June meeting before their term begins in June.

 Committee on Committees: The Committee on Committees will find nominees for openings on the CSAC committees.
 The nominees will be announced at the next CSAC meeting.
-A confirmation letter will be sent to the appointee, CSAC Chair, employee's supervisor, webpage manager and the chair of the appropriate
+A confirmation letter will be sent to the appointee, CSAC Chair, employee's supervisor, webpage manager and the chair of the appropriate committee.